-In this chapter from the historical novel Heathcliff: The Lost Years, Heathcliff has fled Wuthering Heights and found menial work on the busy docks of Liverpool.
+In this chapter from Heathcliff: The Lost Years, Heathcliff has fled Wuthering Heights and found menial work on the busy docks of Liverpool.

 Early one morning, for reasons which are not clear to him, he is sent across town to meet with a wealthy merchant who is active in the triangle trade.

 On Saturday morning, Heathcliff walked up Paradise Street into a neighborhood of large grey-stone mansions.
 These were the homes of Liverpool’s wealthy aristocrats and merchants, he sensed, but to his eye the huge houses seemed austere and intimidating despite the formal beauty of their design, the orderly gardens, and their great spreading trees.

 Set back from the street, behind four imposing marble columns and an elaborate stone facade, Number 55 Paradise Street looked to be among the very greatest of the great houses.
 Heathcliff looked at his pay envelope to double-check the address then crept diffidently up the sidewalk toward the mansion.
 He paused under the portico to catch his breath, dwarfed by the sheer magnificence of it all.

 In the center of a tall, hand-carved wooden door lay a gleaming brass door-knocker shaped like the head of a roaring lion with a ring through its nose.
 Heathcliff thought the door-knocker made of solid gold, and for a time he hesitated to touch it.
 But he took a deep breath, lifted the golden ring, and rapped twice.

 The door opened a crack.
 A dark brown eye and bloodshot eyeball peered at him.